wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation post /oauth2/**${authorizationServerId}**/v1/token %}

-The API returns Access Tokens, ID Tokens, and Refresh Tokens, depending on the request parameters.
+The API returns access tokens, ID tokens, and refresh tokens, depending on the request parameters.

->Because this endpoint works with the [Okta Authorization Server](/standards/OAuth/index.html#authorization-servers), you don't need an authorization server ID.
+> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
+For more information, see (jakub.todo).

 #### Request Parameters